bobbycomet/sus-tracker-twitch-bot/README.md

 # sus-tracker-twitch-bot V6.1 is current
 Sus Tracker

+V6.2 has everything the rest does but has the added message function.
+This is still in beta.
+You must be live for it to work.
+If it does not please give me feedback in my discord. https://discord.gg/36hCvQQd6h

 This will alert your firewall.
 Just allow it because it involves creating a local web server using Flask and  making network requests.
 This is safe to use.

 You should not need to install libraries since I used pyinstaller to package it.
 But there will be some listed just in case.